pdrummond/pauldrummond-site/quotes/quote_0010.md

 cite: Bertrand Russell
 ---

-Love is wise, hatred is foolish
+Love is wise, hatred is foolish.